Common Calcium Side Effects

 You might have wondered why your calcium pills are large and hard to swallow, then constipate and cause digestive discomfort.
 Now you know why!
 But tolerability issues are just the tip of the iceberg warning us of more sinister problems with rock based calcium supplements.

-The following are some common calcium side effects from traditional, rock-based calcium supplements:
+The following are some common calcium side effects from traditional, rock-based calcium supplements: (Not AlgaeCal)

 - (AlgaeCal has no side effects)